dfurber/privatepub_server/README.md

 ### Local Development

- * Run 'npm install'.
+ * Run 'npm install -g'.
 If you're new to node, you may have to install node.js and npm in order for any of this to work.

- * Configure your secrets file.
+ * Configure your .env file.
 You are most likely using this with the Rails private_pub gem.
-We recommend using the ([secretive gem](https://github.com/singlebrook/secretive)) to store the Private Pub configuration.
-Alternately, you can copy the included secrets.yml file with your server name and token.

- * If you are using private_pub.yml in your Rails app, then create a new secrets.yml file in the node project folder and copy over your token and server info to fit the template.

- * Load the configuration locally: node local.js [/path/to/secrets.yml]
+See the included .env.example file.

- * Fire up the development server: node server.js
+ * Start the development server: pm2 start server.js --name privatepub

+ * Stop the server: pm2 stop privatepub

+### Deployment to Ubuntu

+ * Create a privatepub user: useradd -d privatepub

+ * Become that user: su privatepub

+ * Clone the repo: git clone git@github.com:dfurber/privatepub_server.git /home/privatepub

+ * Follow the instructions for local development.
+You can either create a .env file or export the needed variables into your environment.

+ * Run "pm2 startup server.js --name privatepub" as the user you wish to run privatepub as a daemon.
+It will give you a command to run as root.
+Run it.

+ * Either reboot or run the start command as in development.

 ### Deployment to Heroku

+ * It isn't a good idea to run this on Heroku because Faye wants to use websockets.
+If you need to toss it up there, you can.
+Hence this repo includes a Procfile.

  * Follow instructions for deploying a node app to Heroku ([instructions here](https://devcenter.heroku.com/articles/nodejs)).

- * Load the production configuration to heroku: node heroku.js [/path/to/secrets.yml]
+ * Load the production configuration to heroku using the heroku config:set command.